Shopify/react-native-skia/docs/docs/animations/overview.md

 ### useTouchHandler

 The library has a hook for handling touches in the `Canvas`.
-This hook works well with animation values:
+This hook works well with values:

 ```tsx twoslash
 import {